 This point-in-time, management consulting firm (MCF), empirical, global literature-supported quantitative study, engages a small but acceptable dataset.
 It builds a significant MCF-to-client-firm sustainable business positioning model to assist the client-firm (CF).
 The model’s total effects highlight where MCF-to-CF improvements can likely produce greatest impact pathways onto CF outcomes.
 A new Management-Consulting-Theory is presented.
 Management Consulting Theory enlists current MCF competencies, and uses these to help create a collaborative suite of optimizable MCF-to-CF values and competitive intelligences capabilities.
 When suitably focused, this engaged system of MCF competencies, and its CF-absorbed MCF-to-CF capabilities enhancements, can jointly influence the enhancement of a CF sustainable business positioning - ideally one that remains adaptive, and also promotes an ongoing CF sustainable (competitive) business positioning.

 Ramanujam, Rohit; Hamilton, John R.; Tee, Sing What; and Underdown, Michael, "Modelling Management Consulting in India: Towards Management Consulting Theory" (2019).
-ICEB 2019 Proceedings.
+ICEB 2019 Proceedings (Newcastle Upon Tyne, UK).
 47.